homelissa/hipcamp/README.md

 [Live Demo](https://hippycamp.herokuapp.com/#/)

 ## Code Highlights
 I wanted users to be able to see the number of reviews for a listing and the number of booking requests.
-These numbers will dynamically update as users delete their review and/or delete their booking request.
+These numbers will dynamically update as users delete their review and/or delete their booking request, by interacting the listing reducer with the review actions.

 ```javascript